haskell-servant/haskell-servant.github.io/tutorial/javascript.md

 data CommonGeneratorOptions = CommonGeneratorOptions
   {
     -- | function transforming function names
-    functionRenamer :: String -> String
+    functionRenamer :: FunctionName -> String
     -- | name used when a user want to send the request body (to let you redefine it) , requestBody :: String
     -- | name of the callback parameter when the request was successful , successCallback :: String
     -- | name of the callback parameter when the request reported an error , errorCallback :: String
-    -- ^ namespace on which we define the js function (empty mean local var) , moduleName :: String
+    -- | namespace on which we define the js function (empty mean local var) , moduleName :: String
+    -- | a prefix that should be prepended to the URL in the generated JS , urlPrefix :: String
   }
 ```